pooriamehregan/problem-solving-with-high-level-language/README.md

 ### README
 Every project has its own *README.md* file.

-### Project
+### Projects
+There are 5 main projects as you see above.
+I have developed most of my code using PyCharm, that's why you see a .idea folder above (which you can ignore).

-There is a *Project summary* section in each README.md file, which gives a short description of the project.
+There is a *Project summary* section in the beginning of each README.md file, which gives a short description of the project.
 Please check out the pdf file, inside assignment folder of each project, to see more information about the problems that each project solve and some additional details.

 ### Tasks
 There is a folder called *assignment* inside every project.
 There is a pdf inside that folder named assignment, which